OpenFOAM-BuildingPhysics/urbanMicroclimateFoam/README.md

 The solver is tested for the following OpenFOAM versions:

-* OpenFOAM-org (OpenFOAM Foundation) v6
+* OpenFOAM-org (OpenFOAM Foundation) v6, v7, v8

 ### Usage

-You can compile the solver as follows:
+You can compile the solver for a specific OpenFOAM version by checking out the commit with corresponding tag.
+For example, for OpenFOAM v8:

 	git clone https://gitlab.ethz.ch/openfoam-cbp/solvers/urbanmicroclimatefoam.git
 	cd urbanmicroclimatefoam
+	git checkout tags/of-org_v8.0
 	./Allwmake

+See the list of tags for different versions [here](https://gitlab.ethz.ch/openfoam-cbp/solvers/urbanmicroclimatefoam/-/tags)

 ### Documentation